lrc-se/aoc-2023/README.md

 ### Day 8

 This year's (first?) period piece, as it were.
 LCM to the rescue, as usual.
 (Note that the included test input only applies to part 1.)

+### Day 9

+Just straight-up loops today too, with a sentinel for performance, and it's blazing fast even without trickery.